nidium/Nidium/docs/en/guide/getting-started/introduction.md

 ## Developer experience and ease of use

 nidium was designed with **developer experience** (DX) in mind.
-Unlike existing solutions, nidium doesn't require extensive use of the command line or third-party like Babel or Webpack.
+Unlike existing solutions, nidium doesn't require extensive use of the command line or third-party transpiler like Babel or Webpack.

 ### Debugging